CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 }
 ```

+Since many book names are proper names, it's often necessary to explicitly specify
+the plural forms.
+The following is the game's convention on plural names of books:

+1. For non-periodical books (textbooks, manuals, spellbooks, etc.),
+    1. If the book's singular name is a proper name, then the plural name is `copies of (singular name)`.
+For example, the plural name of `Lessons for the Novice Bowhunter` is `copies of Lessons for the Novice Bowhunter`.
+    2. Otherwise, the plural name is the usual plural of the singular name.
+For example, the plural name of `tactical baton defense manual` is `tactical baton defense manuals`
+2. For periodicals (magazines and journals),
+    1. If the periodical's singular name is a proper name, and doesn't end with "Magazine", "Weekly", "Monthly", etc., the plural name is `issues of (singular name)`.
+For example, the plural name of `Archery for Kids` is `issues of Archery for Kids`.
+    2. Otherwise, the periodical's plural name is the usual plural of the singular name.
+For example, the plural name of `Crafty Crafter's Quarterly` is `Crafty Crafter's Quarterlies`.
+3. For board games (represented internally as book items),
+    1. If the board game's singular name is a proper name, the plural is `sets of (singular name)`.
+For example, the plural name of `Picturesque` is `sets of Picturesque`.
+    2. Otherwise the plural name is the usual plural.
+For example, the plural of `deck of cards` is `decks of cards`.

 #### Conditional Naming

 The `conditional_names` field allows defining alternate names for items that will be displayed instead of (or in addition to) the default name, when specific conditions are met.
 Take the following (incomplete) definition for `sausage` as an example of the syntax: